 Support for mortgage interest

 If you receive certain income related benefits, you may be able to get help towards interest payments on your mortgage or home loan.
 This is called Support for Mortgage Interest (SMI).
-More information and how to claim can be found at support for mortgage interest.
+More information and how to claim can be found below

 If you want to get in touch with us you can contact our homelessness and housing advice service by-